What is a Child Development Associate (CDA) Credential?

 - 480 hours professional work experience in the selected setting (within 3 years of submitting application)

-- CDA professional portfolio prepared by following detailed instructions in competency standards book
+- CDA professional portfolio prepared by following detailed instructions in the CDA competency standards book

 - Identify a CDA Professional Development (PD) Specialist who will conduct your Verification Visit (within 6 months of submitting application)